raux/raux.github.io/index.md

 - **Fast Abstracts**: These are lightly-reviewed two page abstracts that will be presented as Posters and will be given a 1 min elevator talk.

-- **Panel Discussions for Ask Me Anything**: Submit an abstract on your expertise and what kinds of advice you can provide to our younger generation.
+- **Ask Me Anything Panels**: Submit an abstract on your expertise and what kinds of advice you can provide to our younger generation.

 - **Late Breaking Ideas for Feedback**: Submit an abstract that will also be presented but will not be published to keep anonmynity.